 If there are visitors or other people onsite provide for their safety.
 Request and remind them that they stay until the all clear is given from authorities.

-Continue to account for all residents and periodically assess them.
+Continue to account for all people supported and periodically assess them.

 Communicate with resident families and provide updates.